 Student Financial Services recognizes that financing a Loyola education may involve deferring some of the costs through a fixed interest loan program.
 Your educational investment will require informed financial decisions about loans, and we are committed to helping you understand your federal loan eligibility and options.
-We have designed this guide to provide information about the Unsubsidized Loan and the Grad Plus Loan for Graduate and Professional students, offered through the William D. Ford Federal Direct Loan Program.
+We have designed this guide to provide information about the Direct Unsubsidized Loan and the Direct PLUS Loan for Graduate and Professional students, offered through the William D. Ford Federal Direct Loan Program.
 Students participating in the Direct Loan program borrow from the federal government.

 Types of Loans

 The Budget Control Act (BCA) of 2011 was signed into law on August 2, 2011.
 The Act significantly affects graduate and professional students.
 Effective for loans made beginning on or after July 1, 2012, graduate and professional students are no longer eligible to receive Federal Direct Subsidized Loans.
 The annual loan limit for graduate and professional students remains unchanged at $20,500, but this amount will now be limited to Direct Unsubsidized Loans.
-Also, effective July 1, 2012, graduate and professional students are no longer eligible to receive the rebates associated with Unsubsidized and Graduate Plus Loans.
+Also, effective July 1, 2012, graduate and professional students are no longer eligible to receive the rebates associated with Unsubsidized and Direct PLUS Loans.
 Therefore, the Department of Education will charge an origination fee as follows:

 |Loan Type||First Disbursement Date||Loan Fee|